Time as Dramaturgy: Staging Gluck Across Two Worlds

 In the intimate acoustic of Teatru Manoel, this relationship between music and action becomes especially direct.
 The proximity between ensemble, performers, and audience restores a sense of scale appropriate to the works’ original context, while also heightening their expressive impact.
 In this setting, the music does not accompany the staging, but exists in dialogue with it, each informing the other in the moment.

 Time, in this production, operates not as a backdrop, but as a structuring force.
 The shift from the 1920s to the 1940s does not simply relocate the action, but reveals a latent trajectory within the works themselves, moving from display to decision, from artifice to consequence, and from performance to action.
-The intimate scale of Teatru Manoel further intensifies this progression, allowing these transformations to unfold in close proximity to the audience, where shifts in physical presence, material, and purpose, whether in the movement of bodies or the transformation of fabric, can be directly perceived.
+The intimate scale of Teatru Manoel further intensifies this progression, allowing these transformations to unfold in close proximity to the audience, where shifts in physical presence, material, and purpose can be directly perceived, whether in the movement of bodies or the transformation of fabric.

-To stage these operas, then, was not to impose a contemporary frame, but to trace a line through them, allowing time to act upon the world they inhabit and, in doing so, to make visible the clarity already embedded within Gluck’s music and Metastasio’s dramaturgy.
-What emerges is not a reinvention, but a reorientation, a way of seeing these works as part of a continuum in which meaning is not fixed, but revealed through change. ■
+To stage these operas was not to impose a contemporary frame, but to trace a line through them, allowing time to act upon their world and make visible the clarity embedded within Gluck’s music and Metastasio’s dramaturgy.
+What emerges is not a reinvention, but a reorientation: a way of seeing these works as part of a continuum in which meaning is not fixed, but revealed through change. ■

 Il Parnaso confuso & La corona (1765) was directed by Brett Nicholas Brown, with design by Anthony Bonnici, costume by Luke Azzopardi, lighting by Moritz Zavan Stoeckle, choreography by Simon Riccardi-Zani, and performed by the Arianna Art Ensemble under the musical direction of Giulio Prandi and Giacomo Biagi.
 Presented by Festivals Malta at the Valletta Early Opera Festival, Malta.